amitmerchant1990/reverie/_posts/2021-12-02-ARR-changes-December.md

 ## Changes to the timeline

 In November, we received many submissions!
-In December, we will go back to our usual timeline (Dates, Venues and Stats – ACL Rolling Review – A new initiative of the Association for Computational Linguistics).
+In December, we will go back to our [usual timeline](https://aclrollingreview.org/dates).
 There’s a shared calendar there you can import to your own calendar.

 ## Changes to the submission process